intel/gardener-extension-cri-resmgr/README.md

 ### Requirements

-- `container-runtime` of shoot nodes must be configured to **containerd**
+- `container-runtime` of shoot nodes must be configured to **containerd**,
-- for production usage: **docker image registry** where installation and extension images can be pushed (until #47 is resolved)
+- for production usage: provide **docker image registry** where installation and extension images can be pushed (until #47 is resolved)
-- for local development: Gardener v1.56.0
+- for local development: tested with Gardener v1.56.0

 ### Features